Horn of Africa Food Security Response – Kenya

 Above: Children walk through carcasses as they roll home water jerrycans in Wajir Country, Kenya.
 Drought has decimated almost all animals in the area.
 (Photo: Billy Owiti, Oxfam)

-Kenya is currently experiencing its worst drought in over 40 years, with around 4.4 million people facing high levels of food insecurity, predicted to increase to 5.4 million by mid-2023 – the highest level seen in Kenya in years and a five-fold increase from 2020.
+In 2023-24, Kenya experienced its worst drought in over 40 years, with around 4.4 million people facing high levels of food insecurity – the highest level seen in Kenya in years and a five-fold increase from 2020.

-In Marsabit County, which is facing an emergency drought phase, over 55% of the population is food insecure and households are resorting to livelihoods coping strategies, such as begging, to address food gaps.
+In Marsabit County, which faced an emergency drought phase, over 55% of the population was food insecure and households were resorting to livelihoods coping strategies, such as begging, to address food gaps.

 The AHP Response